martinjp5/My-Portfolio/README.md

 # 📊 Incident Management Dashboard
-This is a dashboard created to track invoicing incidents and follow-up resolution times.
+This is a dashboard created to track invoicing incidents and their resolution times.

 ![Imagen del proyecto](https://github.com/martinjp5/My-Portfolio/blob/main/Incident%20management%20dashboard.jpg)